postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/v2/installation.md

 #### Install dependencies

-We provide a `Brewfile` that will install all the necessary dependencies to compile PostgresML from source.
-You can simply:
+We provide a `Brewfile` that will install all the necessary dependencies for compiling PostgresML from source:

 ```bash
 cd pgml-extension && \